thatte-idli-kaal-soup/humans/README.md

 incorporate in future videos.
 Ideally, our tool should incorporate these features, rather than us adding anything manually.

--   [ ] Play some background music.
-Finding out one music track they listen to, to get inspired, and run in the background.
-This may not work well, but even playing some instrumental soft music for all videos may be nice.
 -   [ ] Add an outro slide?
 -   [ ] See if we can embed video/pictures of people playing/practicing
 -   [ ] Figure out best time to post based on when our audience is online.